JoeBwonKenobi/NYCRestarauntInspections/README.md

-# NYC Restaraunt Inspections Project
+# Brooklyn Pizza Restaurants Analysis**

 Date Started: 9/10/2023

 # **Project Description:**

-- Using an API, I analyzed inspection data alongside Yelp reviews.
-Through hypothesis testing, the goal is to explore the correlation between higher inspection scores and the probability that restaurants serving pizza in Brooklyn receive improved reviews on Yelp
+- Using an API, I extracted Yelp data and mergeed it with health inspections data for Pizza restaurants in Brooklyn
-- Construct machine learning models to predict inspection scores, and YELP ratings.
+- By employing hypothesis testing, the objective is to investigate the relationship between elevated inspection scores and the likelihood of restaurants in Brooklyn that serve pizza garnering enhanced reviews on Yelp

 # **Data Source:**